Salt was one of the earliest trade items and helped establish trade routes and villages all over the world. It was often used as money.

 Studies show that only 1/3 to 1/2 of hypertensives are salt sensitive and would benefit in any way from reducing sodium.
 There is no test for this, so doctors just tell all patients to stop all salt.
 But it’s the commercial toxic salt that we cannot break down.
 Change from processed salt to mined or solar salt and it should help your high blood pressure.

-Order or buy your food salt-free, and add a pinch of your own Pink Salt.
+Order or buy your food salt-free, and add a pinch of this Premier Pink Salt.
 I carry mine in a tiny plastic bag which fits right in a credit card slot in my wallet.